Hausdorff measure bounds for nodal sets of Steklov eigenfunctions: Proof of Theorem

 \subsection{Finding many balls around the zero set}

 We follow the arguments in Section 6 of \cite{L}, in the reformulation contained in \cite{LM2}; the estimates in the spherical shell will be used together with the combinatorial results on doubling indices.
 We use the notion of "stable growth", which is taken from \cite{LM2} and was not present in \cite{L}. \begin{definition} We say that $u$ has a stable growth of order $N$ in a ball $B(y,s)$ if $\mathcal{N}(y,s/4)\geq N$ and $\mathcal{N}(y,s)\leq 1000N$. \end{definition} The number $1000$ does not have any special meaning, it is just a large enough numerical constant.
 The following result is the key to the proof of the lower bound. \begin{proposition}[variation on Proposition 6.1, \cite{L}] Let $B(p,2r)\subset B(0,r_0)$.
-There exist a number $N_0>0$ large enough such that for $N>N_0$ and any solution $u$ of \eqref{ell} that has a stable growth of order $N$ in $B(p,r)$, the following holds:\\ There exist at least $[\sqrt{N}]^{d-1}2^{c_1\log N/\log\log N}$ disjoint balls $B(x_i,r/\sqrt{N})\subset B(p,r)$ such that $u(x_i)=0$. \begin{proof} Before going into technical details, we spend a few words on some intuition for the proof.
-We will divide the ball into small cubes, and then connect cubes where the supremum of $u$ is small to cubes where the supremum of $u$ is large via ``tunnels'': to accomplish such a growth along tunnels there need to be zeros, since solutions of elliptic PDEs are almost constant when they do not change sign.
-The fact that the zeros are many is a consequence of the fact that most of the cubes have smaller doubling indices than the large cube or ball.
-Let us now give some details.
+There exist a number $N_0>0$ large enough such that for $N>N_0$ and any solution $u$ of \eqref{ell} that has a stable growth of order $N$ in $B(p,r)$, the following holds:\\ There exist at least $[\sqrt{N}]^{d-1}2^{c_1\log N/\log\log N}$ disjoint balls $B(x_i,r/\sqrt{N})\subset B(p,r)$ such that $u(x_i)=0$. \begin{proof} Assume without loss of generality that $\sup_{B(p,r/4)}|u|=1$.
+The stable growth assumption then implies that